bim-dev-tools/quill/README.md

 - `init` — Scaffold a new site in the current directory.
 - `server` — Start the live-reload development server.
 - `build` — Build the static site for deployment.

+## Design Philosophies

+### Don’t scale

+No bells, no whistles.
+Minimal dependencies.
+Generate small, focused blogs that do one thing well.

+### Sensible defaults, flexible when needed

+Everything is configurable, but nothing has to be.
+Start simple, customize only if you want.

+### Posts aren’t programs

+Content should stay close to raw text.
+The tooling gets out of the way so you can focus on words, not code.

+### Just write

+The workflow should encourage writing, not configuring.
+Remove friction, remove distractions.

 ## Contributing